 Discussants also emphasized the need to address the enormous power differential between social service organizations and health care providers and payers in the governance and practice of backbone organizations.
 Without direct support for social service organizations, including technical assistance in many cases, the non-health care organizations could be dominated by health care interests and fail to achieve coordination with CBOs.
-One discussant emphasized the importance of building a new sort of ecosystem of health, centered on the involvement of social service organizations, according to discussants, should include an equal voice in how priorities are set and how infrastructure for care coordination, such as EHR systems, are designed and implemented.
+One discussant emphasized the importance of building a new sort of ecosystem of health, centered on the involvement of social service organizations as true partners.
+The involvement of social service organizations, according to discussants, should include an equal voice in how priorities are set and how infrastructure for care coordination, such as EHR systems, are designed and implemented.